Everything About Insignia TV Closed Caption Won’t Turn Off

 Parental Controls and Closed Captioning

-Setting caption limitations for Kids
+Setting Caption Limitations for Kids

 Educational Values of Closed Captioning in Relation to the Audiences of Young Viewers